catherineisonline/all-projects-directory/README.md

 ## M <a id="m"></a>
 - [Minimalistic Portfolio](https://github.com/catherineisonline/personal-portfolio) - a web developer portfolio made with HTML, Sass & React
-- [Movies Time](https://github.com/catherineisonline/movies-time) - The project uses React to build a movie database application, styled with CSS, and utilizing the MovieDB API.
+- [Movies Time](https://github.com/catherineisonline/movies-time) - The project uses React to build a movie database application, styled with CSS, and utilizing the MovieDB API
-- [PUBLIC ARCHIVE] [Mapty](https://github.com/catherineisonline/mapty-workouts) - a map application made with Vanilla JavaScript to store workouts like running and cycling.
+- [PUBLIC ARCHIVE] [Mapty](https://github.com/catherineisonline/mapty-workouts) - a map application made with Vanilla JavaScript to store workouts like running and cycling
-- [PUBLIC ARCHIVE] [Modal block](https://github.com/catherineisonline/modal-block-js) - online Gallery is a simple project to practice a simple modal window pop-up with Vanilla JavaScript.
+- [PUBLIC ARCHIVE] [Modal block](https://github.com/catherineisonline/modal-block-js) - online Gallery is a simple project to practice a simple modal window pop-up with Vanilla JavaScript
 - [PUBLIC ARCHIVE] [Modal window](https://github.com/catherineisonline/modal-window") - a pop-up component made with  HTML, CSS & Vanilla JavaScript

+## N <a id="n"></a>
+- [Nuvaa Focus](https://github.com/catherineisonline/nuvaa-focus) - a pomodoro timer with custom time settings, themes, and more.
+Built with Next.js, TypeScript, and Redux Toolkit

 ## P <a id="p"></a>